The Universal Personalizer: Few-Shot Dysarthric Speech Recognition via Meta-Learning: Experiments and Results

 \subsubsection{Comparing Single-Objective Training on Euphonia}

 When training exclusively on Euphonia, we observe a clear trade-off with single-objective models.
 The 0-shot model is trained on 200k examples with 1 utterance each, compared to 20k examples with 11 utterances each for 10-shot.
-The 0-shot model achieves a 0-shot relative reduction of over 52\% from baseline in WER but is unreliable at leveraging ICL examples, with performance degrading from 5-shot to 10-shot.
+The 0-shot model reduces baseline WER by 52\% but fails to leverage ICL examples, with performance degrading from 5-shot to 10-shot.
 Conversely, the 10-shot only model excels at personalization, reaching an impressive 9.9\% WER at 19 shots, but it's 0-shot WER of 24.4\% is significantly weaker.
 This highlights that single objective models are not optimal for both scenarios.